AcousticSctatic/AcousticSoundboard/readme.md

 If you want others to hear your microphone and the sounds you play, you will first need to install a virtual audio cable such as this one: https://vb-audio.com/Cable/

-If you have suggestions or questions, message me on [discord](https://discord.gg/u65C78qzKs)
 ----------------------------------------
 Instructions
 * Download the zip file under releases (or clone the repo and compile it yourself) and extract to your folder of choice. https://github.com/AcousticSctatic/AcousticSoundboard/releases/tag/BETA